jon-hanson/parsecj/README.md

 1. **Right Identity** : `p.bind(x -> retn(x)` = `p`
 1. **Associativity** : `p.bind(f).bind(g)` = `p.bind(x -> f.apply(x).bind(g))`

+where `p` and `q` are parsers, `a` is a parse result, and `f` a function from a parse result to a parser.

-The first two laws tell us that `retn` is the identity value of `bind`.
+The first two laws tell us that `retn` is the identity the `bind` operation.
+The third law tells us the when we have two parser expressions being combined with the `bind` method and function `f`, then the order in which the parsers are constructed has no effect on the result.
+This becomes relevant for the fluent chaining usage, as it means we do not to worry too much about bracketing when chaining parsers.

+#